 - Targeting cryptocurrency investors – cryptocurrency investors have had an impressive run with Ethereum increasing by 3000% in six months, and Bitcoin by 1000 fold in seven years.
 South Africans hold an estimated 2% – 3% of all cryptocurrency in global circulation.
 This equates to approximately R40 billion of liquid assets available for reinvestment.
 Where gains are of the capital nature, they will be taxed at a maximum of 18% for individuals (or 40% of marginal income tax rate), whereas the S12J VCC deduction (see below) will be at the marginal rate or 45% for top rate taxpayers.

 - Section 12J Venture Capital Company status – for the risk remaining after all these interventions, investors can deduct at 45%.

 We have an experienced team that has created standardized due diligence (DD) packs that investee companies need to produce before being considered.
 The DD process we use is very comprehensive and includes an assessment of all the major business functions.
-The outcome of the full DD will be presented to our Investment Committee for a final go/no go decision.
+The outcome of the full DD will be presented to our Investment Committee for a final go/no-go decision.

 These companies will by law need to be registered in South Africa.
-They will however all have the intention to scale to globally through a standardized mechanism where they partner with a company in the UK which will assist with marketing, business development and post-sales customer support from a London-base.
-Alumni will only target ultra-high potential company with long term potential returns of 100X in 5 – 15 years (IRR 35% – 250%) on each investment in the success scenario.
+They will however all have the intention to scale globally through a standardized mechanism where they partner with a company in the UK which will assist with marketing, business development and post-sales customer support from a London-base.
+Alumni will only target ultra-high potential companies with long-term potential returns of 100X in 5 – 15 years (IRR 35% – 250%) on each investment in the success scenario.
 Note that due to the early stage of initial investment, a high attrition rate is expected – where an 80% failure rate should be tolerated – as is the case with UK Biotech.

 Our detailed investment criteria for the technology investments include: